Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How much are property prices expected to increase in Puerto Vallarta in 2026?

-As of early 2026, property prices in Puerto Vallarta are expected to increase by 4% to 7% over the full year, with stronger gains in view properties and walkable core neighborhoods.
+As of 2026, residential property prices in Puerto Vallarta are expected to increase by about 3% to 6% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Puerto Vallarta.